tesskbot/moveloot_public/README.md

 <img src="https://raw.githubusercontent.com/tesskbot/moveloot_public/master/images/cluster_graph.png" width="600">

 It’s cheap for Move Loot to drive to regions in the inner East bay, near the warehouse.
 It’s a bit more expensive to drive to San Francisco, but there are so many pickups and deliveries there that this cost is quickly recouped.
 However, in the South bay, for example, it costs a lot of money to drive there AND there isn’t as much demand.
 In order to make the trip worth the hefty price tag, Move Loot needs to buy and sell as many things as possible in each trip.

+## Toolkit

+I used python's pandas package for data cleaning and processing, scikit learn for k-means clustering and model creation, folium for mapping, and flask and bootstrap to create the dashboard.
+All the code I wrote for this project was delivered to Move Loot, and a subset of that code is (on github)[https://github.com/tesskbot/moveloot_public].
+The slides I created to present this project (are here)[https://tesskbot.github.io/slides].
+I loved the opportunity to learn a ton of new things while working on this project, and hope to write future posts describing the more technical details of those tools.

 ## Summary